ShanEllis/ShanEllis.github.io/_posts/2017-12-11-Harassment.md

 ----
 ### Thank you
 * Thank you to everyone who shared their story.
 You're making a difference.
 * Thank you to [Karen Kelsky, PhD](https://twitter.com/search?q=karen+kelsky) for using her platform to help victims find a safe way to anonymously report sexual harassment.
+And, thank you for making these data available.

+### Limitations
+As with all analyses, there are limitations to the interpretation of these data.
+As mentioned in the post, there is selection bias in who responded to the survey.
+Participants likely do not perfectly represent academia.
+While not limited to individuals who follow Dr. Kelsky's blog, her readership likely influences who participated in this survey.
+Thus, while we cannot interpret these data to conclude in which field sexual harassment is most frequent, we can conclude that sexual harassment is wide-spread across many fields and read the stories of the participants who participated.
+Additionally, I pulled these data while the survey was still running.
+Values will likely change over time as a result.
+Finally, these are self-reported data, which have not been independently verified.

 ### Follow-up
 This is Part 1 of my analysis of these data.
 I plan to analyze people's stories and free text responses in more detail than I would have been able to do so sufficiently for a first blog post.
 If someone else beats me to this, awesome.
 The faster we are able to help victims of sexual harassment and understand how widespread this is in academia, the better.